 Here are a few examples of different videos created with InVideo in pastel colors.

 Here, a user wanted to make a video for a baby girl’s Christening.
 So she converted this blue-themed template into a pastel pink color palette.
-Find the original template here.
+Find the original Baby Christening Invite Template.

 A wedding planner wanted to send across a sweet video for her client on their anniversary.
-Since their wedding theme was pastel pink, she used the wedding invitation template and converted it into a pastel themed video.
-Find the original template here.
+Since their wedding theme was pastel pink, she used the wedding invitation template and converted it into a pastel-themed video.
+Find the original Wedding Memories template.

 A user replaced the bold color theme with a pastel color palette to suit her in just a few clicks.
-Find the original template here.
+Find the original Makeup Workshop Invite template.

 So, what are you waiting for?
 Soak in this inspiration and make something truly stunning for yourself and your business!
 Get started on your Pastel Color journey and we can’t wait to see all the dreamy creations you’re going to whip up.